NormanTUD/UsefulFreeHomeServer/README.md

 > sudo cpan -i Term::ANSIColor

+## Run the installer

+> sudo perl install.pl

+Or, if you'd like to know more of what happens,

+> sudo perl install.pl --debug

 ## More details

 Specificially, this set up a Samba-Server on which there is an OCR-folder that, whatever you put